The Breast Care Program at BMH

 - prevention therapy and counseling.

-A variety of technologically advanced techniques are available through the breast care program, along with care strategies selected for each woman and implemented by multidisciplinary teams of care providers led by physicians on the medical staff.
+A variety of technologically advanced techniques are available through the Breast Care Program.
+We also provide care strategies selected for each woman and implemented by multidisciplinary teams of care providers led by Stephen Fox, MD of Brattleboro General Surgery.